an excellent day to seek common ground.

 Someone wrote, “Salvation doesn’t enroll you in a club for the religious elite.
 It enlists you into the Army of the Lord.”

-Part of our responsibilities as members of this army is to help enlist others as well.
+Part of our responsibility as members of this army is to help enlist others as well.
 In order to accomplish this, we must do many things, just as Paul taught.
 One important thing to remember is to never present a know-it-all attitude.
 Another is to be friendly and easy to approach.

 Still another is to establish common ground with the person we are talking with or helping.